apache/incubator-taverna-site/content/community/edit.md

 prefer not to use GitHub, or if you want to suggest larger changes that involve renames, etc.

-Note that in this case your suggested edit will be sent as a patch to the [dev@taverna](/community/lists#devtaverna) mailing list.
+In this case, your suggested edit will be sent as a patch to the [dev@taverna](/community/lists#devtaverna) mailing list.
 Please subscribe to the mailing list to receive and respond to any feedback.